7 Layer Salad – Quick Facts

 Instructions

-- Layer: In a 9×9 pan or trifle bowl, start layering this salad with lettuce on the bottom and then the thawed peas, diced onion, and celery.
+- Layer: In a 9×9 clear glass pan or clear glass trifle bowl, start layering this salad with lettuce on the bottom and then the thawed peas, diced onion, and celery.

 - Mayo Mixture: Put mayo and honey in a small bowl and mix to combine.
 Taste and add additional honey, to taste.
 Spread this mixture on top of the salad in an even layer.